DBC-SF/mentorship-wiki/README.md

   - Cultural as well as technical notes are encouraged.
   - Notes are permanent.
   - Visible to Global DBC staff.
   - Information derived from your intuition or freely exchanged is legit.
 However, do not log any notes that would violate the trust of a student.
-If you have a difficult student interaction that you're not sure what to do with you can always have an 'asking for a friend' conversation with the Mentor Coordinator.
+If you have a difficult student interaction that you're not sure what to do with you can always have an 'asking for a friend' conversation with the Mentor Coordinator or a member of the counseling staff.

 #### Meetings: